Academic Information

 Academic Probation

 Academic probation is a serious warning to students that their scholastic record is unsatisfactory.
 Continued failure to improve this record will result in academic disqualification.
-Students on probation will have semester hour restrictions.
+Students on probation will have semester hour restrictions, but are eligible for extracurricular activities including athletics.
 An undergraduate student whose cumulative institutional GPA falls below 2.00 will be placed on academic probation, with an appropriate notation made on the transcript.

 Undergraduate students on academic probation must achieve an institutional GPA of 2.00 or above for each semester until their cumulative institutional GPA reaches 2.00 or greater.
 Undergraduate students will remain on academic probation until their cumulative institutional GPA rises to 2.00 or better and will not be eligible for enrollment in the culminating activity or for commencement until academic probation is removed.